-The first assistance package granted to Greece was $\in 110$ billion, which was set up with $\in 80$ billion from bilateral loans concluded between Greece and the member states, while the remaining $\in 30$ billion came from the International Monetary Fund.
+The first assistance package granted to Greece was €110 billion, which was set up with €80 billion from bilateral loans concluded between Greece and the member states, while the remaining €30 billion came from the International Monetary Fund.
 Barely a week later, another assistance package was set up in the form of a so-called Emergency Fund.
 The reason for this was that it had become immediately clear that this Greek loan facility was not enough.
-This Emergency Fund set up a value of $\in 750$ billion with a very complex structure: three pillars - the EU's own resources, the sum of money coming from European Union member states and a commitment from the IMF.
+This Emergency Fund set up a value of €750 billion with a very complex structure: three pillars - the EU's own resources, the sum of money coming from European Union member states and a commitment from the IMF.
 Firstly, this partly comes from the European Financial Stability Mechanism (EFSM).
 This mechanism is a European law that constructs its legal basis in Article 122 of the treaty, which provides for the possibility to grant assistance when member states are facing exceptional circumstances beyond their control.
-Secondly, it comes in part from the so-called European Financial Stability Mechanism, is not rooted in European treaties.
+Secondly, it comes in part from the so-called European Financial Stability Facility, which, contrary to the European Financial Stability Mechanism, is not rooted in European treaties.
 This European